Table of Contents

 Long Term: The 20-day requirement should be removed and made consistent with Section 17(9) of the Ministry of Agriculture, Food and Rural Affairs Act.
 Tribunal staff will work with the Ministry on a proposed amendment to Section 16(12) of the Act when the government is prepared to consider this.

 Caseload/number of appeals and appeal complexity could have an impact on the Tribunal’s ability to complete decisions within suggested timelines.

-Mitigate the risk by telling stakeholders that the decisions may take longer than anticipated for completion depending upon the complexity of the matter under appeal and volume of evidence to be considered.
+Mitigate the risk by telling stakeholders that decisions may take longer than anticipated for completion, depending upon the complexity of the matter and evidence to be considered.

 - Capable and qualified members with adjudicative experience and knowledge of agricultural matters that may be appealed to the Tribunal.

 - Administrative, financial and support services provided by the Ministry.

 - Legal Services provided by the Ministry of the Attorney General through the Legal Services Branch at OMAFRA.

 The Tribunal measures the number of days it takes to release a decision after the conclusion of a hearing.
 The current service standards as required by legislation or the Tribunals’ Rules of Procedure are:

 - 20 days – Proceedings held under the Ministry Agriculture, Food and Rural

 - 30 days – Proceedings held under all other statutes